eldesh/iter-zig/README.md

 The user must release the memory holding the container if necessary.

+### Iterators to Containers

+Iterator to container converters are defined for some std containers.

+- slice_from_iter
+- array_list_from_iter
+- bounded_array_from_iter
+- singly_linked_list_from_iter

+These converters consume the input iterator and build a container.
+The constructed container contains all the elements of the iterator and no other elements.

 ### Range Iterator

 `range` creates a Range value such that it represents a range of numbers.